 Let’s use Zinfandel as our example.
 A lot of people only know Zinfandel from its incarnation as white Zinfandel, but it’s actually a dark-black wine grape that grows extremely well in northern California, and not as well anywhere else on Earth.
 Have you ever eaten a plum that’s purple-black on the outside, but white- or gold-colored on the inside?
 That’s what Zinfandel grapes are like.
 If you crush them and drain the juice away from the skins quickly, you get pale juice, the kind you can turn into white Zinfandel.
 If you let the skins and juice macerate together over time, the microscopic pigments from the skins migrate into the grape juice, making red wine.

-Full of good-for-you antioxidants (see the Web Extra! for more on the health benefits of wine in general), Zinfandel has many personas: It can be as intense and concentrated as pure chocolate, as lively and brambly as single-estate coffee, or as easy and food-friendly as an old-fashioned French table wine.
+Full of good-for-you antioxidants, Zinfandel has many personas: It can be as intense and concentrated as pure chocolate, as lively and brambly as single-estate coffee, or as easy and food-friendly as an old-fashioned French table wine.
 But is it for you?